 Ultragenyx and Mereo BioPharma to Present Setrusumab Data Update at ASBMR

-/EIN News/ -- NOVATO, Calif. and MOUNTAIN VIEW, Calif. and LONDON, Sept.
-09, 2022 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ: RARE), (“Ultragenyx”), a biopharmaceutical company focused on the development and commercialization of novel products for serious rare and ultra-rare genetic diseases and Mereo BioPharma Group plc (NASDAQ: MREO), (“Mereo”), a clinical-stage biopharmaceutical company focused on rare diseases and oncology, today announced that additional data from Mereo’s Phase 2b ASTEROID study related to setrusumab (UX143) and information on the Phase 2/3 Orbit study will be presented at the American Society for Bone and Mineral Research 2022 Annual Meeting (ASBMR) being held September 9-12, 2022, in Austin, Texas.
+NOVATO, Calif. and MOUNTAIN VIEW, Calif. and LONDON, Sept.
+09, 2022 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. RARE, ("Ultragenyx"), a biopharmaceutical company focused on the development and commercialization of novel products for serious rare and ultra-rare genetic diseases and Mereo BioPharma Group plc MREO, ("Mereo"), a clinical-stage biopharmaceutical company focused on rare diseases and oncology, today announced that additional data from Mereo's Phase 2b ASTEROID study related to setrusumab (UX143) and information on the Phase 2/3 Orbit study will be presented at the American Society for Bone and Mineral Research 2022 Annual Meeting (ASBMR) being held September 9-12, 2022, in Austin, Texas.
 Setrusumab is a monoclonal antibody in development for the treatment of Osteogenesis Imperfecta (OI), a rare disease affecting approximately 60,000 individuals in the US and Europe.

 Ultragenyx will present the latest results from the previously presented ASTEROID study and an overview of the design of the ongoing global, seamless Phase 2/3 Orbit study at the meeting.
 Data will also be presented from the IMPACT Survey, the largest collection of data in OI and a joint research project between the Osteogenesis Imperfecta Foundation (OIF), and the umbrella organization Osteogenesis Imperfecta Federation Europe (OIFE) and their members, supported by Mereo BioPharma.